Perspective | Journalists, beware: This White House can’t be trusted to be truthful about Trump’s health

 The time for that is long past.
 The stakes are higher than ever, and the demand for proof should be, too.

-Otherwise, Americans reasonably will come to an unavoidable conclusion: If the statement is from the president’s tweet, or from the press secretary’s mouth, there’s no reason to think it’s true.
+Otherwise, Americans will reasonably come to an unavoidable conclusion: If the statement is from the president’s tweet, or from the press secretary’s mouth, there’s no reason to think it’s true.

 Read more: